 The course provides a professional level of instruction for engineering students.
 Topics include: analysis of force-couple systems, equilibrium of particles and rigid bodies, structural analysis, distributed forces, friction, centroids and moments of area, particle kinematics and kinetics in various coordinate systems.
-Prerequisite: ENGR 1320 and Corequisite MATH 1330.
-Lab fee.
+Prerequisite: ENGR 1320 and PHYS 2421.